theory/jsontree/README.md

 Select options for execution and the display of results:

+*   **Debug**: Don't execute the query, but print its compiled form as a tree diagram.
+Useful for validating that the compiler properly merged selectors and segments.

-*   **Fixed**: "Fixed mode" preserves the index position of items selected from arrays, filling gaps wit `null`s.
+*   **Fixed Mode**: Preserve the index position of items selected from arrays, filling gaps with `null`s.
 This contrasts with the default "ordered mode", which preserves the order but not index position of array items.

 ### Permalink